Which kind of PoE (Power over Ethernet) is compatible with Anubis ?

 With Anubis you can monitor the same outputs stream through different monitoring sets (Headphones, Speakers…) because of the Anubis internal Mixer and its routing flexibilities you can easily Monitor the Output thought your 1-2 Speakers and at the same time monitor it from the headphones output of your choice including the ones form your devices that are AES67 compliant over your network.

 What is the minimum supported impedance headphones?

 The minimum impedance Merging tested for headphones is 16Ω.
-Merging has in the plans to certified lower impedance headphones such as MrSpeakers Aeon (exhibiting as low as 13 to 14 Ohms Impedance).
+But nothing prohibits the user to connect even lower impedance headphones such as MrSpeakers Aeon (exhibiting as low as 13 to 14 Ohms Impedance).

 If you are a user already running Anubis with low impedance headphones, you are welcome to provide your feedback to email@example.com

 What would be maximum current output for a 12Ω Headphones?

 You should be able to pump out up to a Max current of 2 x 140 mA on a 12Ω Headphones, retaining the ultra-low distortion.
 We recommend in such case that you configure the Anubis Headphones Gain Output setting to Low (Max +9dBu).